 We can learn about the slave trade and we should.
 We can experience the culture in terms of food, music, and art, and we should.
 All of these experiences can help us to be more compassionate and understanding; to be better allies, friends, colleagues, and lovers.
 But the history of slavery paints the experience for black Americans in a way that others can’t feel on the deepest of levels.
-Regardless of the hardships that many of our ancestors were facing at home or encountered when they came to this country, they had the hope and promise of a better future here in America.
+Regardless of the hardships that many of our ancestors were facing at home or that they encountered when they came to this country, they had the hope and promise of a better future here in America.
 The attitude that their hard work could pave the way for a better life for their children and children’s children.

 Not to undermine the miraculous resiliency of those generations of humans enslaved from Africa, but how much despair must there have been among them, being ripped from their families and lands, to have been shackled, tortured, and forced into servitude halfway across the world?
 That is just the beginning of the tragic legacy handed down to black people in this country.
 The reality is, as much as we can show compassion, empathy, or even feel outright disgust at the atrocities committed against Africans, and then African Americans, we can never allow ourselves to feel like we “get it” or have achieved that state of “being woke.”